-The dead of winter is peak season for carbon monoxide risks; that’s when all your gas-fired appliances are working overtime.
-We all know that carbon monoxide asphyxiation can spoil your whole day, but for some people chronic low-level exposure can be a problem too.
+The dead of winter is the peak season for carbon monoxide risks; that’s when all your gas-fired appliances work overtime.
+We all know that carbon monoxide asphyxiation can spoil your whole day, but for some people, chronic low-level exposure can be a problem too.

 As Indoor Air Quality Experts in Calgary, we have information to be aware of regarding Carbon Monoxide risks.